yetulaxman/linux-2/_tutorials/00-course-preliminaries.md

 ---

 This course provides a VirtualBox image with pre-installed docker and singularity clients to facilitate your hands-on tutorials.
-You may use [Play-with-Docker](https://labs.play-with-docker.com/) (PWD) which is an in-browser linux terminal for docker environment if you have problems in setting-up VirtualBox on your computer.
+You may use [Play-with-Docker](https://labs.play-with-docker.com/) (PWD) which is an in-browser Linux terminal for docker environment if you have problems in setting-up VirtualBox on your computer.
 In the later case, you need to sign in PWD with your docker ID.

 ## Getting Started with Course Environment